-The transmitter is packaged as a hybrid SIP module with five pins spaced 0.1 in. on center.
+The receiver is packaged as a hybrid SIP module with five pins spaced 0.100 in. on center.
 The SIP package allows easy accommodation of both horizontal and vertical mounting requirements into a highly compact package.
-Its leaded design allows for easy prototyping and simple integration into through-hole and surface-mount designs.
-If the module will be bent and laid flush on the circuit board, a pad of silicon or other adhesive should be used to hold it in place.
+Its leaded design allows for easy prototyping and simple integration into through-hole and surfacemount designs.
+If the module will be bent and laid flush on the circuit board, it is suggested that a pad of silicon or other adhesive be used to hold it in place.

-figure 2: Mechanical dimensions
+figure 2: mechanical dimensions